jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/comparative_genomics.md

 " > SINGLE_COPY_GENE_FAMILIES.tree
 ``` -->

-Estimate the parammeters for the gamma distribution prior for the substitution rates in gene using the CODEML control file `FIND_GENE_SUBS_RATE.ctl`:
+Estimate the alpha parammeter for the gamma distribution prior for the substitution rates in gene using the CODEML control file `FIND_GENE_SUBS_RATE.ctl`:
 ```{sh}
 echo '
 **************